wazuh/wazuh-documentation/source/amazon/services/prerequisites/dependencies.rst

 Python
 ------

 The AWS module requires Python 3.
-It is compatible with Python 3.6 to Python 3.9.
+It is compatible with Python 3.7+.
 Future Python releases should maintain compatibility although it cannot be guaranteed.

 .. tabs::